Kunal-Shahaji-Londhe/BlogUltra/README.md

 ## Overview 📖

 BlogUltra is a personal blog website built with the latest web technologies to provide a seamless and enjoyable reading experience.
-This project leverages Next.js 14, Shadcn for stunning shadows, Tailwind CSS for a clean and responsive design, and Sanity CMS for effortless content management.
+This project leverages Next.js 14, Shadcn for stunning ui, Tailwind CSS for a clean and responsive design, and Sanity CMS for effortless content management.
 The entire application is deployed on Vercel for fast and reliable hosting.

 ## Technologies Used 🛠️